viniciushisao/pt-challenge/README.md

 1. Tests, always.
 Why I did not implemented tests?
 Because I am sure there is still things to be done before automate it.
 One day I will, I promise.
 1. UI.
 I am not the best in UI coding but this is ugly AF.

+## TODO
+1. It is only tested in a old device.
+1. Notification system is still not done, but it will be easy to do since all calls are separated.
+1. Is it the right way to use retrofit?
+Not sure.
+1. Clean and refactor some classes.

 ## Challenges
 1. Learn a little bit of Retrofit (in all  my projects I implemented HTTP requests or I didn`t work on network)
-1. Persist data in the internet without paying
+1. Persist data in the internet without paying (for sure, this IS the big issue)
 1. I needed to update my sample codes, since some stuff was not right!